-FRAGRANCE – Fragrance Never Forgets.
+Fragrance Never Forgets.

-WAX & WICK – The Art of Being in Nature is the Art of Living.
+The Art of Being in Nature is the Art of Living.

-CERAMIC JAR – Scents Make Memories, Memories Make Magic.
+Scents Make Memories, Memories Make Magic.

-ROUND BLACK BOXES – Love Where You Live
+Love Where You Live

 The series are 1871, Backpacker, Library of Trees, and Botanical.
-Each series has 5 candles in it for a total of 20 different scents in her line, and each candle has a unique name and story which binds itself to the series in a poetic nuance. ~
+Each series has a host of scents with a unique name and story which binds itself to the series in a poetic nuance.